 - Some workspace files or/and folders has been deleted or removed and Connecter in no longer able to initialize the workspace

 Team workspace allows multiple users within a team to collaborate by using a single shared workspace.
 All changes made by one user will be synchronized in real time with the rest of the team members.
+Keep in mind that the normal shared workspace is limited to 5 users that are simultaneously connected to it.
+If your team is bigger than that you should opt for Connecter Server.
+The workspaces created in Connecter Server are not discussed in this section of the Guide.

 When you create a new Team workspace you will need to select a network or a shared folder so that all other team members are able to connect to the workspace.
 If you choose a local and not shared folder Connecter will not create the workspace.